sxa/qinstall/README.md

 in a directory listing.
 Therefore each product directory looks like the normal product installer.
 The product's own files should never be modified.
-Any sample response files should be copied (preferably into a name as described in the table above) before editing, and put into the IIOSB along with the scripts.
+Any sample response files should be copied (preferably into a name as described in the table above) before editing, and put into the repository along with the scripts.

 Scripts should return zero on success, or if the product is already installed/uninstalled, non-zero if the install failed.